columbustutoringgroup/Capybara101/README.md

 ##Considerations
 - What needs to be tested to ensure that the user authentication functionality of this app works correctly?
 - Besides the faulty password scheme, what's the other glaring authentication problem with this application?
+ * Login is not validated in any way: you can click login and enter the site without inputting a username or password *
 - Cucumber is not a big fan of duplicating `step_definitions`, do you think you might reuse some of the steps from `login_steps` for your new scenarios.

 ##Resources